Test and Debug Your Smart Home Skill

 - To find your skill in the Alexa app, tap More, and then tap Skills & Games.

-- In Skills & Games, tap Your Skills in the upper right corner.
+- In Skills & Games, tap Your Skills.

 - Scroll the skill types to the right, and then tap Dev.